Singapore Police Force: Weapons

 Police officers in the various divisions are armed when conducting regular uniformed patrols and plainclothes duties.
 Officers from different units are issued with different weapons.

-The five-shot .38 Taurus Model 85 with 3-inch barrel featuring a laser sight by Crimson Trace is the standard issued sidearm of the Singapore Police Force with 10 rounds of ammunition.
 In 2015, the SPF purchased a number of CZ P-07 semi-automatic pistols.
 From 2016, selected officers were issued with the pistols as a trial.
 In 2019, it was announced that the Glock 19 was chosen as a replacement to the Taurus revolver.
+From 2025 onwards, the Glock 19 pistol featuring a factory lever thumb safety is the standard issued sidearm of the Singapore Police Force with 30 rounds of ammunition for both regulars and PNSFs.
 In addition to the use of the handguns, the police also use the Heckler & Koch MP5 sub-machine gun and the Remington 870 shotgun.

 Extendable batons were initially used by specialist units such as Security Command and Special Operations Command, however, it has since been used by officers from other front-line units, replacing the Monadnock PR-21 side-handle baton.
 Sabre Red pepper spray canisters are exclusively equipped to the officers of Police Coast Guard and Police Tactical Unit.
 A pair of handcuffs is issued to the officers as restraints.

 The Taser X26E stun gun was procured in the late 2000s and is part of the officers' equipment, which provides another non-lethal means of subduing suspects.
 Despite safety concerns due to incidents experienced by foreign police forces, the weapon was deemed suitable for use by trained personnel, and was rolled out across other NPCs.
 In 2018, the Taser X26E was replaced with the X26P model.